petersilva/drobo-utils/README.txt

 Multiple LUNS
 -------------

+LUN is an abbreviation of 'Logical UNit'.
+The origin of the term is SCSI terminology.
-LUN is a 'Logical UNit', from SCSI terminology, when RAID units became too large for support in the past, and were sub-divided to present smaller units the operating system.
+When RAID units became too large for support in the past, and were sub-divided to present smaller units the operating system.
 The default LUNSIZE on Drobos is 2 TiB (adjustable using the tools.)
 If more disk space (after allowing for parity/redundancy) than LUNSIZE is installed in a unit, Drobo will show a second (or even third) LUN.
 Each LUN